 (E) Recognising the volume and volatility of requests for connection to the Distribution System and the resulting need for The Company to consider the effect of this on the National Electricity Transmission System, The Company and the User have agreed a process to better manage this as between themselves (the “Transmission Impact Assessment Process”).

-(F) This Transmission Impact Assessment Process is used by The Company to identify (by reference to the concept of a Planning Limit and a Materiality Trigger) the Relevant Embedded Power Stations where the effect on the National Electricity Transmission System of the Energisation of such Relevant Embedded Power Stations to the Distribution System can be (a) accommodated subject to Site Specific Requirements and/or (b) accommodated with Construction Works on the National Electricity Transmission System but which can be Energised prior to completion of such works in accordance with the general principles of a Design Variation or (c) cannot be accommodated until the completion of works on the National Electricity Transmission System.
+(F) This Transmission Impact Assessment Process is used by The Company to identify the Relevant Embedded Power Stations where the effect on the National Electricity Transmission System of the Energisation of such Relevant Embedded Power Stations to the Distribution System can be (a) accommodated subject to Site Specific Requirements and/or (b) accommodated with Construction Works on the National Electricity Transmission System but which can be Energised prior to completion of such works in accordance with the general principles of a Design Variation or (c) cannot be accommodated until the completion of works on the National Electricity Transmission System.

 (G) The Company and the User have now agreed to enter into this Agreement in order to amend the terms of the Bilateral Connection Agreement to reflect the Transmission Impact Assessment Process and provide for the Energisation of the Relevant Embedded Power Stations.